The following methods to soundproof your ceiling efficiently will be explained in the article. Jump to the soundproofing methods if you’re in a hurry.

 Use soundproofing clips to clasp the hat channels apart from the joists and drywall.
 Fasten them using small screws and at 10 inches apart.

-Measure the joists to determine how much hat channels the ceiling would require.
+Measure the joists to determine how many hat channels the ceiling would require.
 Next, divide the pieces using a strong cutter like a hacksaw.

 Place the hat channels with the smaller flange pointing towards the roof, into the joists.
 The larger flange will point downwards, onto the floor.